 Summary

-The Consumer Protection Act 1987 implements the EU Product Liability Directive (85/374/EEC) into English law.
-Part I establishes strict liability for damage caused by defective products — claimants need not prove negligence.
+The Consumer Protection Act 1987 implemented the EU Product Liability Directive into English law.
+Part I establishes strict liability for damage caused by defective products — claimants need not prove negligence, only that the product was defective and caused the damage.
 Part II creates criminal offences for supplying unsafe consumer goods.
-Part III addresses misleading price indications.
+Part III deals with misleading price indications.

 Key Points